stolksdorf/quantum/New Rules.md

     1. Draw 2 Skill cards, select one and return the other to the bottom of the skill deck.
     1. Place one of your Conquer Markers onto your home system
     1. Place a die onto the Research tracker and a die onto the Dominance tracker on your board.
 Set both to 1.
-    1. Place two of your dice on the Reserve section of your board.
+    1. Place two of your dice in the Reserve by the Skill and Tactic cards.
     1. Roll three of your dice and place them into the orbital spaces around your home planet in any configuration.
 You may re-roll any of these dice once.

 1. Shuffle the Skill deck and the Tactic deck.
 Place them near the board and reveal the top three cards for each.